DWashington3/Daily_Practice/README.md

 - [ ] Recreate these plots with Python in Jupyter Notebook
 - [ ] I will note the data sets used, as they were randomly generated [Random.org](https://www.random.org/integer-sets/?sets=3&num=50&min=1&max=100&seqnos=on&commas=on&sort=on&order=index&format=html&rnd=new).
-- [ ] I need to format my [github page](https://dwashington3.github.io/Daily_Practice/) but for now I have it lauched for daily tracking.
+- [ ] I need to format my [github page](https://dwashington3.github.io/Daily_Practice/) but for now I have it launched for daily tracking.